Arch Dental

 What happens if plaque is not removed?

-If left untreated, plaque hardens into tartar, leading to cavities, gum disease, bad breath, and even tooth loss.
+If left untreated, plaque hardens into tartar within 24–72 hours, eventually leading to cavities, gingivitis, bad breath, and if severely untreated, periodontal disease and tooth loss.

 Can vinegar or baking soda remove plaque?